904243852/Cube/README.md

 ## Getting started

-1. Clone the git repo.
+1. Clone the repository.

-2. Make sure all dependencies are installed:
+2. Build from the source code.
     ```bash
-    make tidy
+    make build
     ```

-3. Start the server:
+3. Start the server.
     ```bash
-    make build && ./cube
+    ./cube -n 8
     ```
-    Or start from source code:
+    Or you can start directly from the source code:
     ```bash
     make run
     ```

-4. For more startup parameters, please refer to:
+    For more startup parameters, please refer to:
     ```bash
     ./cube --help
     ```

 4. Open `http://127.0.0.1:8090/` in browser.

-## Run with SSL/TLS
+### Run with SSL/TLS

 1. Ensure that `ca.key`, `ca.crt`, `server.key` and `server.crt` have been created:
     ```bash